wp-plugins/wordbooker/readme.txt

 - Features a sidebar widget to display your current Facebook Status and picture.
 Multiple widgets can be supported in one single blog.
 - Features a sidebar widget to display a "Fan"/Like box for any of your pages.
 Multiple widgets can be supported in one single blog.
 - Features a Facebook Like Button which can be customised as to where it appears in your blog.
-- Supports posting of Comments from your blog to the corresponsding Facebook wall article.
-- Supports the pulling of comments FROM blogs posted to your Facebook wall, back into your blog.
-- Supports the posting of blog posts to Fan Pages (if you are an administrator of that page).
-This is currently experimental and there is bug in the API
+- Supports the posting of blog posts to Fan Pages and Groups (if you are an administrator of that page or group).

 == Frequently Asked Questions ==